jdi-docs/jdi-light/source/includes/_documentation.md

 TextArea validations examples:

-Then the "Text Area" label text equals to "Text example:"
-Then the "Text Area" label text contains "Text"
+Then the "Text Area" label text equals to "Text example" Then the "Text Area" label text contains "Text"
 Then the "Text Area" label text matches to "Text example."
 Then the "Text Area" placeholder equals to "Input huge text"